pliszku/portfolio/content/portfolio/work10.md

 author: Mateusz Pliszka, Customer Consulting
 authorimg: /img/authors/5f4fb33ce70c159b2ee6c6e9_matt.jpeg
 weight: 10
+metadescription: Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
+A small river named Duden flows by their place and supplies it with the necessary regelialia.

 ---
 Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.
 A small river named Duden flows by their place and supplies it with the necessary regelialia.